 “Why is this church stuff so important?”

-Attending church has been a mixed blessing for me.
-As a former youth pastor, church has been both a sanctuary of thoughtful challenge, healing, and creativity as well as a battleground of intimidation, pressure, and mistrust.
+Attending church has been a mixed blessing for me as a former youth pastor.
+It has been both a sanctuary of thoughtful challenge, healing, and creativity. as well as a battleground of intimidation, pressure, and mistrust.
 I have participated in church services where protectionism and tradition dominate.
 I’ve sat in services where the greeting from the front is about as authentic as the soap-water coffee in the back.

 I’ve also had the joy of experiencing seasons of patient healing, where a body of people has surrounded me and loved me back to health.
 I’ve seen what church can look like when people drop the agenda and engage in relationship.
 I’ve experienced church where the overriding desire was to live life together, and to be real and authentic and it has all happened, surprisingly, within the walls of a church.